rajkaramchedu/Documentation/latest-updates.rst

 - Updated the repository's README with pull request guidelines.
 - Added scheduling APIs to the :ref:`device_handler_ref` reference documentation (including all ``runEvery*`` APIs, which are now supported in Device Handlers).
 - Fixed broken cron tutorial link the :ref:`smartapp-scheduling` guide.
-- Added note to the :ref:`first SmartApp tutorial <first-smartapp-tutorial>` and :ref:`editor_and_simulator` that the simulator is inconsistent with the mobile application.
+- Added note to the :ref:`first SmartApp tutorial <first-smartapp-tutorial>` and :ref:`editor_and_simulator` that the Simulator is inconsistent with the mobile application.

 ----